 The RoHS Directive is an EU law that took effect in July 2006, banning the use of hazardous substances in electrical and electronic equipment.
 In response to this directive, the Brother Group worked with suppliers to build Brother's unique environmental information system, which is used to investigate, avoid, and manage chemical substances contained in products.
 In line with the subsequent revision, the Brother Group established a system to create technical documents and Declarations of Conformity (DoC) in 2012.
-Preparations have been made to cope with additional substances that will be restricted in 2019.
+Measures have been taken to cope with more restricted substances added in 2019.

 Meanwhile, since 2007, many countries and regions including China and South Korea have introduced laws and regulations that reflect the regulations of the RoHS Directive on hazardous substances contained in electrical and electronic equipment.
 Many more countries and regions are likely to follow suit.
 The Brother Group will properly ensure compliance with the laws and regulations in these countries and regions.

 Compliance with the REACH Regulation (EU)